CossonArthur/ComputationalFinance/Options.md

 ### Performance
 To improve the confidence of the estimation, there two levers :
 - **N increase**
 The first one consist in increasing the number of samples in the distribution to better approximate the real value.

 - **Variance reduction**
 The second one consist in decreasing the variance to better approximate the real value.
 *Antithetic Variables*
 Let's consider a scenario where you are simulating a random variable X. The antithetic variable X′ is generated to be **negatively correlated** with X. The average of X and X′ should remain constant.

 *Generate Pairs*
-	- For each random variable you're simulating, generate a pair of negatively correlated variables from the same distribution
-	- The correlation ensures that the average of the pairs remains constant.
+- For each random variable you're simulating, generate a pair of negatively correlated variables from the same distribution.
+The correlation ensures that the average of the pairs remains constant.
-	*Calculate Average*
-	- For each pair, calculate the average of the two variables (X+X')/2

-	Possibilities to get negatively correlated :
+- For each pair, calculate the average of the two variables (X+X')/2 Possibilities to get negatively correlated :
 - $X' = - X$
 - if $X = F^{-1}(p)$ then $X' = F^{-1}(1-p)$

 *Control variable*
 The idea is to use a function on which property can be computed through a known formula and which is close to the function that we want to approximate.

 Suppose we know the expected value of another functional f of X, such that f and g are one "close" to the other.	$$
 	\begin{align}
 	\tilde \theta_{CV} &= \frac1n \sum_{i=1}^n g(Xi ) + \alpha (f(X_i) - E[f(X)])\\
 	\alpha &= -\frac{\text{Cov}(g(X),f(X))}{\text{Var}(f(X))}